|Henry M. Adams, a 16th Connecticut private, was wounded in the 40-acre Cornfield during the|

 "For 42 hours I lay where I had fallen, unaided and unharmed," the soldier from East Windsor, Conn., recalled.

 In the hours after the fighting ended, Confederates controlled the field where Adams and other wounded and dead Union soldiers lay.
-Among the 16th Connecticut dead found on the field was Captain Samuel Brown, a 26-year-old former teacher, who was stripped of all his outer clothing as well as his shoes.
-Rebels often snatched clothing and souvenirs from Yankee dead.
+Among the 16th Connecticut dead found on the field was Captain Samuel Brown, a 26-year-old former teacher, who was stripped of his outer clothing and shoes.
+Confederates often snatched clothing and souvenirs from Yankee dead.

 |In the Sept.
 26, 1862, Hartford Courant, |